 Source Gas Included?
-Justification / Explanation Venting of mine methane CO_2 No Excluded.
-CH 4 Yes Main emission source.
+Justification / Explanation CO_2 No Excluded Venting of mine methane CH 4 Yes Main emission source.
 However, certain sources of mine methane may not be included, as noted in the applicability conditions.
-N 2 O No Excluded.
-Emissions from use or destruction of methane in the baseline CO_2 Yes Emissions from any flaring or use for heat generation in the baseline scenario.
-CH 4 No Excluded for simplification.
+N 2 O No Excluded Emissions from use or CO_2 Yes Emissions from any flaring or use for heat generation in the baseline scenario. destruction of CH 4 No Excluded for simplification.
+This is conservative. seline methane in the baseline Emissions from electricity N 2 O No Excluded for simplification.
 This is conservative.
-Baseline N 2 O No Excluded for simplification.
-This is conservative.
-Emissions from electricity CO 2 Yes Included if the project activity involves power generation generation in CH 4 No Excluded for simplification.
+Ba CO 2 Yes Included if the project activity involves power generation generation in CH 4 No Excluded for simplification.
 This is conservative. the grid N 2 O No Excluded for simplification.
 This is conservative.
-Emissions from captive power CO_2 Yes Included if the project activity involves power/heat generation or use of mine methane as vehicle fuel and/or heat CH 4 No Excluded for simplification.
+Emissions from captive power Yes Included if the project activity involves power/heat generation or use of mine methane as vehicle fuel and/or heat CH 4 No Excluded for simplification.
 This is conservative. generation, and vehicle fuel use N 2 O No Excluded for simplification.
 This is conservative.